 [Clause 24 amended in Gazette 13 Apr 2007 p.
 1602.]

-25. Interest on preserved benefits (r.
-46)
+25. Current determination under GES Act s.
+40(3) as to interest on deferred benefit, effect of for r.
+46(c)

 A current determination by the Board under section 40(3) of the GES Act as to the manner in which interest is to be calculated in relation to benefits the payment of which is deferred under section 38 of the GES Act continues as a determination under regulation 46(c).

-26. Transfer of benefits to another superannuation fund (r.
-47)
+26. Request for or approval of, before 17 Feb 2001, transfer to other fund, effect of for r.
+47

 (1) If, before the commencement day, a continuing Gold State Super Member made a request under section 13B(6) or 13C(1) of the GES Act to transfer an amount to another superannuation fund but as at that day the Board had not dealt with it, the request continues as a request under regulation 47(1).